Shepard Road/Warner Road: History

+Since before 1916, there was a proposal to build a "Reserve Boulevard" along the modern alignment of Shepard Road between Mississippi River Boulevard and Randolph Avenue/Duke Street.

+The construction of Shepard Road displaced the working class Italian American community in the Upper Levee area of West Seventh.
+Flooding in the early 1950s led the city to condemn the area in the floodplain.

+The Minnesota Department of Transportation studied using the portion of Shepard/Warner Road between Chestnut Street (now Eagle Parkway) and the current Lafayette Bridge as an alternative freeway routing around Downtown Saint Paul.
+The loop would have then followed Eagle Parkway and Kellogg Boulevard up Cathedral Hill to where it meets I-94, then up Marion Street and the Arch-Pennsylvania freeway to I-35E, then south along I-94 until it meets the Lafayette Bridge.
+The plan was shelved due to cost considerations.

 It was flooded by the Mississippi in the floods of 1965, of 1993, and 1997.
 Shepard and Warner roads were built in the riverbed to help businesses grow in the floodplain.
 The roads also helped in the development of the riverfront.

 Importance

 When constructed in the 1960s, the road was the only four-lane, restricted-access connection between the I-494 beltline and downtown Saint Paul, as I-35E had not yet been completed.
 The road remains an important route for trucks to bypass weight restrictions on Interstate 35E and slower traffic and signal lights on Highway 5.
 The road closely parallels Minnesota State Highway 5 for most of its length in St. Paul and takes traffic off of Highway 5 to bypass the middle of downtown St. Paul.
 The road is heavily used in St. Paul for traffic coming to and from the Minneapolis-Saint Paul International Airport served by Highway 5.
 Because of its importance, it has been looked at by the Commissioner of Transportation to be marked as a state route, but the road is not likely to become a marked route in the near future.

 Because of the location's proximity to railroads, The Webb Company was at one time on Shepard Road.
 Founded in 1882, Webb Publishing was among the largest printing companies in the United States, and printed magazines including The Farmer, books and telephone directories on Shepard Road.
 Webb was acquired by other companies, most famously by the British Printing & Communications Corp.
 (BPCC) of Robert Maxwell.

-The first assembly of the Territorial Legislature of the Minnesota Territory was held on June 1, 1849 in a hotel that was on Shepard Road.
+The first assembly of the Territorial Legislature of the Minnesota Territory was held on June 1, 1849, in a hotel that was on Shepard Road.